 Fish in a bag

-If avoiding white potatoes, replace with some zucchini or sweet potato.
+If avoiding white potatoes, replace with zucchini or sweet potato.
 To save time you can prepare the parcels in advance.
 Get the recipe here

 Spiced lamb stew with walnuts & pomegranate